manandakmsft/hack-aks-chaos-engineering/Resources/Challenge-02.md

 - Confirm it is running with:
 	- `kubectl exec -it <mongo pod name> -- mongosh "--version"`
  - Hint: MongoDB runs on port 27017
+ - Create a service with name "mongodb" to go with the deployment
  - To populate the Data on the Mongo, run a job using the image "whatthehackmsft/content-init".
 The Job should have the below Env Varibale
  	- name: MONGODB_CONNECTION and value: mongodb://mongodb:27017/contentdb